Software Development Team Structure

 Later, we’ll pay attention to the size of your team.
 But any project needs a project manager, no matter if it consists of two or 200 specialists.

 The only exception is if you’re the only person working on a project.
 In this case, you don’t need a team or a project manager.
 However, successful commercial projects are not usually born this way.
-Even if you start all by yourself, you’ll still need a team to work on your project.
+Even if you start all by yourself, soon you’ll still need a team to work on your project.
 If you don’t scale your team, your product won’t scale either.

 • Your business